 Fr.
 Joshua Misner is the Associate Rector at St. David’s.
 He graduated from Trinity School for Ministry in 2021 and was made a deacon the same year, then ordained a priest in 2022.
 He recently defended his STM thesis covering early Prayer Book history and a doctrine of creation.
 He continues to study Prayer Book history as well as biblical interpretation.
 Fr.
 Josh and his wife, Emily, recently celebrated ten years of marriage and they have one daughter.
 They love the West, its beauty, and its people, and serve alongside the people of St. David’s as they proclaim the Gospel of Jesus in North Idaho.

 Dixie has an MM degree in Performance from Westminster Choir College in Princeton, NJ, and has served several congregations along with her husband, our rector.
 She works with other musicians at St David’s as well as composes service music for the liturgy.
 Dixie is currently a member of the Music Resources Task Force for the ACNA.

 We are inspired and humbled by processionals, centuries-rich prayers, confession and absolution, readings from Holy Scripture, and homiles.
 And we have discovered that the Eucharist offers us a life-giving response to the Word.

 If you are not from a liturgical or sacramental background, then fasten your seatbelt: Anglican worship involves the whole person and draws on all our senses.
-You’ll enter worship to smells and bells and banners and crosses and icons and music as ancient as the 5th century and as new as this year.
+You’ll enter worship to smells and banners and crosses and icons and music as ancient as the 5th century and as new as this year.
 Our whole being is fully engaged in worship.
 We kneel, stand, sit.
-We listen to lessons—passages of Scripture—recite Psalms, and affirm our trust in the Triune God in the ancient Creeds.
+We listen to lessons—passages of Scripture—chant Psalms, and affirm our trust in the Triune God in the ancient Creeds.